Bar car essentials: what do you *really* need ahead of the Christmas kick-off?

 You can most definitely get more aromas and nuances from Champagne in a standard white wine glass, however, I do love the drama and elegance of a beautiful well-made Champagne flute.
 At The Shelbourne, we use lovely Champagne flutes with a tapering top that helps capture the toasty brioche nose.
 The one shape I would avoid is the coupe glass as the mousse or bubble disappears too quickly.

 When thinking about glassware, don’t forget to add a decanter or carafe to your glassware collection to present and preserve your finest wines and spirits in style.
 For wines, an hour or so beforehand will make all the difference.
 Make sure your reds do not get too warm.
 It is better to serve them slightly cool and let them evolve at the table.
 Rich whites also benefit from decanting and are best not served too cold.
 They do need to be chilled but don’t go below 7°C.

 Definitely invest in some good bitters, they are great to have on hand and bring great depth of flavour to cocktails.
 Buy one or two pieces of good bar equipment too like a cocktail shaker, strainer, twisted mixing spoon, and muddler.

-I always make my syrups in advance, they look very professional when displayed and it saves any messy faffing when guests are arriving!
-Try some special garnishes like dried orange slices, just slice and place on a baking tray in a low oven for 40/50 mins, so easy to make and they look great.
+I always make my syrups in advance, they look very professional when displayed and it saves any messy faffing when guests are arriving.
+Try some special garnishes like dried orange slices – just slice and place on a baking tray in a low oven for 40/50 mins.
+They’re so easy to make and they look great.
 It also adds a nice aroma to your home bar.